German businesses say Easter lockdown will fuel bankruptcies | Health

 German businesses say Easter lockdown will fuel bankruptcies

-"The risk of infection during shopping is low," he said.
-The HDE said the decision to close supermarkets on Thursday before Easter would be counterproductive as it would mean the stores would be fuller on Wednesday and Saturday.

-The Association of the German Motor Trade (ZDK) also attacked the extension and tightening of the lockdown.
-"Politicians must not shut down our country any longer," ZDK president Juergen Karpinski told the newspapers of the Funke Mediengruppe, warning of a wave of bankruptcies.
+"You can't really justify that seriously anymore," the association's deputy manager, Dirk Dunkelberg, told SWR radio, adding that many businesses in the industry would not survive the extended lockdown.
+The Association of the German Motor Trade (ZDK) also attacked the extension and tightening of the lockdown and warned of a wave of bankruptcies.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)